Emergency Preparedness Plan

 buildings. -

-Evacuation routes and muster zones are illuminated for nighttime visibility using
+Evacuation points and muster zones are illuminated for nighttime visibility using permanent, solar, or

 -